jdantonio/jdantonio.github.io/_posts/2015-07-22-actors-futures-and-concurrent-io.md

 stock_prices = futures.collect {|future| future.value } # iterate over all futures and get the values
 {% endhighlight %}

 The above code will run all the futures on the `GLOBAL_IO_EXECUTOR` which is a thread pool with an unbound size and unbound queue length.
 It will add as many threads as it needs (until the OS won't let it create any more--around 2000 on OS X, more on Linux).
-In the above example, all the I/O operations should run concurrently.
+In the above example, all the I/O operations should run concurrently.<sup>[1]</sup>

 This highlights one of the biggest advantages of `concurrent-ruby` over other Ruby concurrency libraries.
 We are intentionally "unopinionated."
 We don't try to sell our users on the fallacy that there's a "one size fits all" concurrency solution.
 We provide a broad and deep toolkit that allows you to choose the best tool for the job.

+1. Note, I'm not syaing that you *should* run this many threads in your pool.
+There are diminishing returns to adding new threads as additional resources are consumed and the scheduler has to work harder.
+The better approach to the "500 blocking operations" problem would be to create a `Concurrent::FixedThreadPool` with a reasonable number of threads (10 maybe) and inject it into each `Concurrent::Future` at construction.
+This will allow all 500 tasks to be post and processed as quickly as possible without creating more threads than the system can reasonably handle.
+That solution would look something like this:

+{% highlight ruby %}
+pool = Concurrent::FixedThreadPool.new(10)

+futures = symbols.collect do |stock_symbol|
+  Concurrent::Future.execute(executor: pool) { MyFinanceApi.get_stock_price(stock_symbol) }
+end
+{% endhighlight %}